-Neglecting baby teeth is not the only misstep parents can make when it comes to their child's early oral health.
+Neglecting baby teeth isn't the only misstep parents can make.
+Here’s an 8-step game plan for good oral health.

-Even before your baby has teeth, you can gently brush the gums, using water on a soft baby toothbrush, or clean them with a soft washcloth.
+Brushing is crucial from the get-go.
+Even before your baby has teeth, you can gently brush her gums.
+Use water on a baby toothbrush, or clean them with a soft washcloth.

-Flossing should begin when two teeth touch each other.
-Ask your dentist to show you the right flossing techniques and schedules, Largent says.
+When teeth appear, brush twice daily with an infant toothbrush and fluoridated toothpaste.
+Start flossing when two teeth touch each other.
+Ask your dentist about techniques and schedules, Largent says.

-Also ask for your dentist's advice on when to start using mouthwash.
-"I advise parents to wait until the child can definitely spit the mouthwash out," says Mary Hayes, DDS, a pediatric dentist in Chicago and consumer advisor for the American Dental Association.
+Your dentist can recommend when to start using mouthwash.
+"I advise parents to wait until the child can definitely spit the mouthwash out," says Mary Hayes, a pediatric dentist in Chicago.
 "Mouthwash is a rinse and not a beverage."

 Avoid 'Baby Bottle Decay'

 Don't put your infant or older child down for a nap with a bottle of juice, formula, or milk.
 Sugary liquids cling to baby's teeth, feeding bacteria that can trigger tooth decay.
 If you must give your child a bottle to take to bed, make sure it contains only water.